This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 Distribution: Barbara Skett, Jo Moody

-Funday Sunday: Children (age 3-P7 inclusive) gather before the morning service in the Guild Room.
-The attend part of the church service then continue their exploration of Bible Stories in the halls.
+Funday Sunday: Children (age 3-P7 inclusive) gather before the morning service in the Guild Room on the 1st and 3rd Sundays of the month.
+They attend part of the church service then continue their exploration of Bible Stories in the halls.

-Bible Class: This is open to all young people at Secondary school.
-Co-ordinator: Miss Lesley Shaw
+The Bible Class is open to all interested young people at Secondary school.

 Messy Church